Imamate of Aussa

-The Imamate of Aussa, also spelled Imamate of Awsa, was a early-modern Sunni Muslim imamate in present-day eastern Ethiopia and north-western Djibouti.
+The Imamate of Aussa, also spelled Imamate of Awsa, was an early-modern Sunni Muslim imamate in present-day eastern Ethiopia and north-western Djibouti.
 Muhammad Gasa established the seat of power to Aussa from Harar in 1577, as the latter was too exposed to Oromo invasions.
 Internal strife arose from conflicts between the Harla and Arab factions.
 A Harar faction split from the Imamate in 1647 forming their own independent emirate.
 The 17th century saw the inclusion of upland Harla and Doba populations playing a pivotal role in the establishment of the Aussa Sultanate.
 The state was disestablished in 1734 and in 1769, the Mudaito dynasty successfully overthrew the Kabirto of Harla.

 Origin

 Harar which had held the position of the capital for 58 years between 1519 and 1576, was too exposed to the frequent Oromo attacks and as a result, lost its strategic importance.
 Consequently, the new Imamate decided to relocate its capital to Aussa, which was more defensible and provided a more secure location to govern from.
 This decision was made in light of the challenging circumstances that the Imamate was facing and the need for a capital that could withstand external threats.
 As a result, Aussa became the new seat of power and played a critical role in the history and development of the Imamate.
 After the transfer of the government seat to Aussa by Imam Muhammad Gasa., from the month of Jumad al-Akhirah of the year 1576 onwards, the region came under the rule of a representative of the Imam of Aussa.
 This marked a significant change in the political structure of the region and the beginning of a new era of governance.

 Aussa in the late 16th century Arabic text of Harar "Taʾrīkh al-mulūk" was stated to be occupied by the Adalite holding the title Hegano and had already become a breeding ground for those opposing the rulers of the Harar-based Adal Sultanate.
 Several historians state the imamate was of Harari origin.